Houlgate System: National champions

+Foreman & Clark Trophy

+Contemporary National champions under the Houlgate System were awarded the Foreman & Clark Trophy.
+The award was sponsored by the Los Angeles department store and given to the No. 1 team in the contemporary pre-bowl final rankings.

+Futility Bowl

 In 1945, Houlgate also initiated his selections for the Futility Bowl matching the two worst college football teams in a fictional football game to be played in Death Valley.
-His annual picks for the Futility Bowl included: (1) Worcester Polytechnic Institute and College of Wooster in 1945; (2) Kansas State and Carnegie Tech in 1947; (3) Kansas State and Montana State in 1948; (4) BYU and Rhode Island State in 1949; and (5) Davidson and Montana in 1951.
+His annual picks for the Futility Bowl included: (1) Worcester Polytechnic Institute and Wooster in 1945; (2) Kansas State and Carnegie Tech in 1947; (3) Kansas State and Montana State in 1948; (4) BYU and Rhode Island State in 1949; and (5) Davidson and Montana in 1951.

-Houlgate also published a book titled "The Football Thesaurus" starting in 1946.